measuredco/puck/.github/ISSUE_TEMPLATE/feature_request.md

 ## Considerations

-- This might be related to field validation, which is currently being tracked in issue:...
+- This might be related to field validation, which is currently being tracked in issue: #1...
-- The file implementing the `text` field lives at...
+- The file implementing the `text` field lives at `core/text.tsx`...

 <!--
   List any special considerations for this feature that might help or make the changes more difficult.